 Despite that every business owner needs to decide which title to go by, there are some points to consider in choosing appropriate titles that best suit a particular company or role.
-But irrespective of the title business owners choose to go by, the most important criteria for business success exceeds the title.
-It’s more of competence, efficiency and productivity.
+But irrespective of the title chosen, the most important criteria for business success exceeds titles.
+It’s more of execution, management, competence, efficiency and productivity.
 On the other hand, we found it pretty interesting to explore the ranges of titles Nigerian business owners claim.
 Who knows, you could find a preferred title among them.
 Let’s explore.

 Chief Executive Officer (CEO)

-Chief Executive Officer which is usually the official, and sometimes, highest ranking executive is mainly responsible for the operations of the company.
+Chief Executive Officer which is usually the official, and sometimes, the highest-ranking executive is mainly responsible for the operations of the company.
 The CEO also reports to a board of directors and may appoint other managers if needed.
 Most business owners using this title seem to be very formal in their dealings.

 Principal is another title that places you as the owner or person in charge of the business.
-Usually, companies in form of partnership adopt the use of principal.
-Could be Principal Partner, or the stand alone ‘Principal’.
+Usually, companies in the form of partnership adopt the use of principal.
+Could be the Principal Partner, or the stand-alone ‘Principal’.
 This title is also often used by the academics administrator in Nigerian secondary schools.
-But in the business world it means a different thing entirely.
+But in the business world, it means a different thing entirely.

-In Nigeria owners of educational centers like schools, tutor centers often tag themselves with the Proprietor title.
+In Nigeria owners of educational centres like schools, tutor centres often accord themselves the Proprietor title.